- Family and Parenting

-Leaving Legacy Through Writing Letters to My Children
+Leaving a Legacy Through Writing Letters to My Children

 My Friend's Son Was an Inspiration

 But what hit me the hardest was reading her son's post on my friend's Facebook page.
 She had gotten divorced when her son was very young.
-The divorce was not her choice and I remember she was very bitter about her ex-husband, but was totally devoted to her son.
+The divorce was not her choice, and I remember she was very bitter about her ex-husband but was devoted to her son.
 Her son is now in his mid-thirties with a family of his own.
 What he wrote on her Facebook page brought tears to my eyes.
-He wrote it as a letter to her.
+He wrote it in a letter to her.
 A letter she will never read.
 I certainly hope he shared these thoughts with her before she died.
-He wrote about how hard she worked to provide him a roof over their heads, first in an apartment and eventually saving enough money to purchase a house for them. he talked about the sacrifices she made for him and how she was the strongest woman he has ever known.
+He wrote about how hard she worked to provide him a roof over their heads, first in an apartment and eventually saving enough money to purchase a house for them.
+He talked about the sacrifices she made for him and how she was the strongest woman he has ever known.